MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 published: false
 ---

-I have been creating a Jenkins runbook with Ansible to configure a Jenkins server.
-I wanted to make this installation as realastic as possible so that meant using https to connect to Jenkins.
-To achive this I used an HAProxy loadbalancer to do the SSL offloading.
-For this, I needed a PEM certificate to apply to the loadbalancer but as I didn't want to payout for a certificate and you can't use let's encrypt on localhost, I followed the let's encrypt guide on how to create a self signed certificate.
+I have been creating a Jenkins runbook with Ansible to configure a Jenkins server and wanted to make this installation as realistic as possible so that meant using https to connect to Jenkins.
+To achieve this I installed HAProxy loadbalancer on the same linux machine to do the SSL termination.
+I needed a PEM certificate to apply to the loadbalancer but as I didn't want to pay for a certificate for just testing locally and you can't use let's encrypt on localhost, I followed the let's encrypt guide on how to create a self signed certificate.

-I written down the process here and also added how to extract the PEM from the cert and the x509 certificate that can then be imported into the keystore so the self signed certificate is trusted.
+I have written down the process on creating the certificate and how to extract the PEM from the created certificate and also creating the certificate that can then be imported into the Windows keystore so the self signed certificate is trusted.

+The process can be adapted to create other certificate types instead of the PEM format, see the openssl man page for details.

 This shows how to do it using Windows 10 with Windows Subsytem for Linux (WSL) in stalled.

 In WSL, create the certificate and private key using open-ssl (this is taken directly from the let's encrypt article)